 High carbon monoxide content

 Carbon monoxide is a dangerous exhaust gas.
 The catalytic converter works overtime to remove any traces of carbon monoxide in the exhaust.
-When your car’s engine is running rich it means that you are producing more of the gas.
+When your car’s engine is running rich it means that you are producing more gas.
 This can be dangerous when you are in an enclosed room with poor ventilation.
 You also risk not passing state sanctioned emissions tests.

 Sooty spark plugs

 If your engine is running rich the spark plugs accumulate some black deposits at the bottom.
 This prevents them from operating efficiently.
-The soot will find its way to other engine parts further causing damage.
+The soot will find its way to other engine parts, further causing damage.
 The unburnt fuel eventually finds its way to the catalytic converter and due to the number of impurities, it will clog it.
-With time you will be forced to dismantle it and replace it.
+With time, you will be forced to dismantle it and replace it.

 Your car needs the right air/fuel ratio to function effectively.
-If the fuel is too much then the engine is termed to be running rich.
+If there is too much fuel, then the engine is termed to be running rich.
 This can cause you to spend more on fuel while getting low mileage.
 A closer inspection of the various oxygen and fuel injector sensors could reveal dirt accumulation.
 You will also notice that the exhaust gases have a pungent smell.
 Your car cannot pass gas inspections until you solve the problem.